 Grow Your Own Lavender

 Primarily, Lavender plants thrive in warm, well-drained soil, and full sunlight.
-If you grow the plants or their essential oils, a lean soil will encourage a higher concentration of oils.
-An alkaline or especially chalky soil will enhance lavender’s fragrance.
+If you grow the plants or their essential oils, lean soil will encourage a higher concentration of oils.
+An alkaline or especially chalky soil enhances lavender’s fragrance.

 You can grow Lavender indoors successfully with well-drained soil and pots that allow the root ball to have a few inches to spare.
 Remember that lavender, grown in a container, requires more water than in the garden.

 Tip ‘o the Hat: TheSpruce for their excellent suggestions on how to grow Lavender.

 Here is a link to Lavender essential oil that you can use right away for your topical applications.
 What could be easier?
 VIA DoTERRA Essential Oils